mirthAI/Med3DVLM/README.md

 ```

 ## References
-The code is mainly adapted from [M3D]](https://github.com/BAAI-DCAI/M3D).
+The code is mainly adapted from [M3D](https://github.com/BAAI-DCAI/M3D).

 ## Citations and Acknowledgements
 The code is only for research purposes.
-If you have any questions regarding how to use this code, feel free to contact Teng Zhang at zhangt@ufl.edu.
+If you have any questions regarding how to use this code, feel free to contact Yu Xin at yu.xin@ufl.edu.

 Kindly cite our paper as follows if you use our code or dataset.